Xunnamius/hashnav/README.md

 	#!/home -- changing to --> #!/about
 	#!/faq&&entry=1 -- changing to --> #!/faq&&entry=2

-Now, the final line, `hashNav.triggerEvent();`, is called so that our new observer is alerted to any potential change.
+Now, the final line, `hashNav.triggerEvent();`, is equivalent to the gun shot at the horse races.
+It's the signal to go!

-More Examples
+Advanced Examples
 -------------
 Loading data whenever the application's page/state designator changes: